RHoKAustralia/family-life-gsuite-scripts/README.md

 This documentation explains how the family life google suite scripts are setup.
 Basically it involves a Google Form that the family life users have access to that can update the family life spreadsheet through the help of some Google Apps Scripts found in the repo.

+## Artifacts

+- Update status Google forms both staging and production (Live in family life Google Suite)
+- Status Google sheets both staging and production (Live in family life Google Suite)
+- This repo, contains all the scrips

 ## Requirements

 - The owner of the forms must be a Google Suite Admin